FomTarro/little-daiko/readme.md

 A Discord bot for integrating with the [mildom.com](https://www.mildom.com) streaming platform.

 ## About
-Named after the digital persona of beloved mildom streamer [kson](https://www.mildom.com/10882672), this bot was built to help facilitate the enjoyment of her streams by her fans abroad.
+Named after the digital persona of beloved Mildom streamer [kson](https://www.mildom.com/10882672), this bot was built to help facilitate the enjoyment of her streams by her fans abroad.

-To that end, this bot seeks to achieve two primary goals:
+To that end, this bot seeks to achieve three primary goals:
 1) To provide go-live alerts for a designated streamer by pinging a designated role, and posting the alert in a designated Discord channel.
 2) To transmit translation messages from designated "trusted chat members" that are prefixed with a translation indicator (such as `[EN]`) into a designated Discord channel.
+3) To allow users to mark timestamps for noteworthy moments during a stream, which will be summarized in a log file at the end of the stream.

 ## Contact